3 Types of Key Results

 - Output Key Result: Achieve a 67% renewal rate.

-Outcomes are usually more complex than an Output.
-A good Outcome addresses the underlying challenge you are solving more directly than an Input or Output.
+Outcomes are usually more complex than outputs.
+A good outcome addresses the underlying challenge you are solving more directly than an input or output.
 This is why they can be so powerful.
 Crafting a great Outcome KR can require extra time for reflection, but the conversations they provoke are often the richest and most revealing.
 We think that increases a team’s chance at success.

-Example 2 Silicon Valley unicorn Superhuman used an advanced Outcome to improve retention after realizing that customers who were active after 30 days had exponentially higher lifetime value.
-Reframing their retention rate target from Output to Outcome (“help customers through the first 30 days”) inspired product development and unmatched onboarding processes that have fueled their success.
+Silicon Valley unicorn Superhuman used an advanced outcome to improve retention after realizing that customers who were active after 30 days had exponentially higher lifetime value.
+Reframing their retention rate target from output to outcome (“Help customers through the first 30 days”) inspired product development and unmatched onboarding processes that have fueled their success.

 Keep in mind, every OKR needs to clearly show an improvement over what you do right now.
 If an KR only describes what you are generating today and resembles a job description, it’s not an OKR.
 Try rewriting it!